 Also note the contribution the example makes to the authenticity of the matter.
 Reality is presented so genuinely that there is little room for doubt.
-Thus, by means of an example the validity of a general proposition can be shown by carrying out an experiment about a general law of nature.
-Perhaps the impression so far is that the example is appropriate only for inductive methods, but we previously indicated how it also functions deductively.
-The teacher does not necessarily need to begin with an example; he can first present a general proposition, rule or truth and then illustrate it in terms of an example.

-At this stage it is necessary to point out that there are many variations of the example.
-The teacher has to make sure this is a part of the theoretical substructure of his lesson planning.
-Here there is only an incidental or passing reference to the distinctions didacticians make among the example as exemplar, as exempel, as paradigm, as model, as type, as pattern and other variations of it.
+Thus, by means of an example, the validity of a general proposition can be shown by carrying out an experiment about a general law of nature.
+Perhaps the impression, so far, is that the example is appropriate only for inductive methods, but we previously indicated how it also functions deductively.
+The teacher does not necessarily need to begin with an example; he/she can first present a general proposition, rule or truth, and then illustrate it in terms of an example.
+At this stage, it is necessary to point out that there are many variations of the example.
+The teacher must make sure this is a part of the theoretical substructure of his/her lesson planning.
+Here, there is only an incidental or passing reference to the distinctions didacticians make among the example, as exemplar, as exempel, as paradigm, as model, as type, as pattern and as other variations of it.

 The exemplar is an example of a type of thing (a species) such as the cheetah being an exemplar of a beast of prey.
-In contrast, an exempel is concerned with norms: it is applied as an example of what ought to be or how a matter ought to be viewed in order to serve as an example.
-The exemplar functions in a radiating way for a type-idea, e.g., a specific novel which is used as an example of a historical novel.
-However, the exempel has acquired value in itself which elevates it to something generally valid.
-It has a quality that elevates it above co-exemplars.
-Treasure Island (R. L. Stevenson) and Tom Sawyer (Mark Twain) certainly qualify as exempels of classical child literature, while Alexander the Great is an excellent example of a conqueror.
+In contrast, an exempel is concerned with norms: it is applied as an example of what ought to be or how a matter ought to be viewed to serve as an example.
+The exemplar functions in a radiating way for a type-idea, e.g., a specific novel, which is used as an example of a historical novel.
+However, the exempel has itself acquired value, which elevates it to something generally valid.
+It has a quality which elevates it above co-exemplars.
+Treasure Island (R. L. Stevenson) and Tom Sawyer (Mark Twain) certainly qualify as exempels of classical child literature, while Alexander the Great is an excellent exampel of a conqueror.

-Finally, here is yet another typification of this particular ground form.
-The example differentiates itself clearly from the ground forms of play, conversation and assignment on the basis of its characteristic form.
-The example has to do with the relationship between the particular and the general and by the fact that it reflects the characteristics of a particular field of knowledge that makes its general structure penetrable.
-The characteristic form of a lesson within which example serves as the ground form is that it fans out from the particular to the general.
-When the teacher has led the children to the door of a new facet of knowledge, he ought to weigh the possibility of unlocking it with the example as a key in light of its merits.
+Finally, here is yet another typification of this ground-form.
+The example is clearly differentiated from the ground-forms of play, conversation and assignment because of its characteristic form.
+The example has to do with the relationship between the particular and the general, and by the fact that it reflects the characteristics of a particular field of knowledge which makes its general structure penetrable.
+The characteristic form of a lesson within which example serves as the ground-form is that it fans out from the particular to the general.
+When the teacher has led the children to the door of a new facet of knowledge, he/she ought to weigh the possibility of unlocking it with the example as a key, given its merits.